Cytadell/ScanLock/README.md

 ## About ScanLock

-Are you losing time to doomscrolling?
-Unlock your time with ScanLock.

 ScanLock is an Expo and React Native app that creates a printable QR key for locking and unlocking selected apps.
 Print or share the key, place it away from your phone, and create a physical barrier between yourself and the apps that waste your time.
 Regaining access requires intentionally walking to the QR key and scanning it.

 The goal is not to make distracting apps permanently inaccessible.
-It is to add enough real-world friction to interrupt an automatic habit while keeping an emergency recovery option available.
+It is to add enough real-world friction to interrupt subconscious scrolling habits.

 ## How it works